 Step 2: Append Length

-After padding, 64 bits are inserted at the end which is used to record the length of the original input.
+After padding, 64 bits are inserted at the end, which is used to record the original input length.
 Modulo 2^64.
 At this point, the resulting message has a length multiple of 512 bits.

 A four-word buffer (A, B, C, D) is used to compute the values for the message digest.
 Here A, B, C, D are 32- bit registers and are initialized in the following way